mwfj/6.5840-Distributed-Systems/MapReducePaperSummary.md

 ####  Master Failure

+master write periodic checkpoints of the master data structures.
+If the master task dies, a new copy can be started from the last checkpointed state.

+#### Slow workers/Tail Latency

+To solve straggler worker issue, when a MapReduce operation is close to completion, the master schedules **backup executions** of the remaining ***in-process*** tasks.
+The task is marked as completed whenever either the primary or the backup execution completes.

+#### Partition Function

+A default partitioning function is provided that uses **hashing**

+The user can provider their own specific partition function.

+#### Combiner Function

+MapReduce API allow the user to specify an optional **Combiner** function that does partial merging of data before sent over the network.

+The combiner function is executed on each machine that perform a map task.
+Typically the same code is used to implement both the combiner and the reduce functions.
+The only difference is how the MapReduce library handles the output of the function.

+- The output of reduce function is written to the final output file
+- The output of a combiner function is written to an intermediate file that will be sent to a reduce task

+#### Skipping Bad Records

+Each worker process installs a signal handler that catches segmentation violations and bus errors.
+Before invoking a user Map or Reduce operation, the MapReduce library stores the sequence number of the argument in a global variable.

+If the user code generates a signal, the signal handler sends a "last gasp" UDP packet that contains the sequence number the to MapReduce master.

+**When the master has seen more than one of failure on a particular record, it indicates that the record should be skipped** when it is issue the next re-execution of the corresponding Map or Reduce task.

 ## How is the work evaluated?
 Are the evaluation method concrete?
 Does the evaluation cover all the aspects of consideration?
 Do the evaluation results support the claims?

+#### How is the work evaluated?

+The MapReduce has been evaluated in the following perspectives:

+##### 1. Performance

+The paper uses some common applications to test the performance in MapReduce system, such as **Grep**/**Sort**, 10^10 100-byte records,

+##### 2. Fault Tolerance

+The paper has test some cases that the worker job encountered effect of **Backup Tasks** and **Machines Failures**

+##### 3. Scalability

+The scalability of MapReduce was tested by running jobs on clusters of different sizes, ranging from a few nodes to thousands of nodes.

+##### 4. Cases Studies

+In this paper, MapReduce has been test on differenece internal Google Services, including:

+- Large-scale machine learning problems
+- Cluster problems for the Google News and Froogle products
+- Extracting of data used to produce reports of popular queries(***e.g.*** Google Zeitgeist)
+- Extraction of properities of web pages for new experiments and products
+- Large-scale graph computations

+#### Concreteness of the Evaluation Methods:

+The evaluation methods used in the paper are concrete and well-defined.
+The authors provided clear descriptions of the experimental setup, including the hardware configuration, the datasets used, and the parameters varied in the experiments.
+This allows for reproducibility and provides a solid foundation for the evaluation.

+#### The aspects of consideration

+In my perspective, the test in this paper has been covered most of the claim they described.
+However, some aspects like **Security/Energy Saving/Load Balancing** have not been discussed in here and some experimental detail is not fully described.

 ## What are impacts of this work?

+The MapReduce paper has a huge impact on the area of distribution system, where it has become the must read list for most of distribution engineer/researcher.

+Right now, the MapReduce model has become a fundamental concept in the field of big data, inspiring a vast body of research on distributed computing, data processing, and parallel algorithms.
+The work has stimulated research into optimizing various aspects of distributed computing, such as fault tolerance, load balancing, data locality, and resource management.
+The citation number for this paper has been more  than 10,000.

+In the industry level, Hadoop Ecosystem/Apache Spark and some other cloud service application has been inspired on this paper.